 I think [section] is missing an important topic.
 Is there any chance you can add it?

 A: Absolutely!
 Please message me.
 Again, using the chat box in the page that you think is missing valuable info, would be the easiest way.
 I keep track of requests and once I catch up with the initial content phase, I will review all your wonderful suggestions.

 Will you be adding other specialities besides OB/GYN?

 A: My schedule pretty hectic, so I am prioritizing unfinished sections before taking on all the specialities.
-Currently in the works are OBGYN, Pediatrics, and Primary Care (Diabetes).
-COVID-19 topics are taking priority right now.
+Currently in the works are OBGYN, Pediatrics, and Primary Care.

 Who is that beautiful cat I keep seeing on the website?